 Short answer

 Preventing the next flare means choosing the prevention problem you are actually solving, not proving you can control every possible trigger.
-Start with the serum urate target and trend, then sort the rest into medication or hormone changes, crystal burden, immune priming, inflammatory ignition, rescue timing, repeated context, and rebound.
+Start with the serum urate target and trend.
+Then sort the rest into medication or hormone changes, concentrated fructose, crystal burden, immune priming, inflammatory ignition, rescue timing, repeated context, and rebound.
 If you are in pain now, use the flare-now guide; if pain is dropping and you are trying to prevent rebound, use after the pain stops.
-Evidence label: targets and transition protection are current-care claims, while complement, NLRP3, NF-kB/Nrf2, SPM/omega-3, and product experiments need mechanism or experiment labels near the claim.

 The useful question is not "what did I do wrong?"